 What is Availability?

 Availability controls whether inbound calls are routed to a given user.
-If they’re ‘logged out’ or ‘busy’, the call will go straight to their voicemail or just terminate if no voicemail is set, regardless of the inbound routing behaviour for that user.
-If the user is part of an Interactive Voice Response group then they will be skipped and the next behaviour will take place.
+If they’re ‘logged out’ or ‘busy’, the call will go straight to their voicemail or just terminate if no voicemail is set, regardless of the inbound routing behavior for that user.
+If the user is part of an Interactive Voice Response group then they will be skipped and the next behavior will take place.

 How do users control their availability?

 As covered in the Fastcall Basics module, Fastcall users control their availability via the Widget.
 They can also set it via Fastcall Settings > User Settings.

 How can I control the availability of my users as an administrator?

 Fastcall offers manual and automated controls for user availability.
 These are as follows:

 The Users Panel

 This provides an overview of the status of every user.
 You can click on any user in the list to access their User Settings and manually change their availability